Now open – Priory Hospital Barnt Green

 10 bed female PICU and 13 bed mixed gender acute service

 Situated approximately 10 miles South West from Birmingham city centre, this newly refurbished unit will offer a pathway of care within a modern setting, and provide additional support to the mental health of those in the West Midlands region.

-The first ward to open will be a 10-bedded psychiatric intensive care unit (PICU) for females over 18 years of age.
+Our 10-bedded psychiatric intensive care unit (PICU) provides support for females over 18 years of age.
 In addition, in the coming months there will be a 13-bedded mixed-gender acute service opening at site.

 Across both these services, our teams will be working closely with referring Trusts to achieve minimum lengths of stay, providing an extension to NHS care pathways during times of increasing demand.